stryd/efulfillmentshop-go/docs/PurchaseApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutPurchaseItemRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutPurchaseRequest struct via the builder pattern

 Name | Type | Description  | Notes